YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	func (key *KeyT) SubPrevST(tptoken uint64,
 		errstr *BufferT, retval *BufferT) error

+Matching `Go SubPrevE()`_,
 :code:`SubPrevST()` wraps `ydb_subscript_previous_st()`_ to facilitate
 reverse breadth-first traversal of a local or global variable sub-tree.
+A node or subtree does not have to exist at the specified key.

 - At the level of the last subscript, if there is a previous subscript with a node and/or a subtree: